The Golden-Headed Fish: Israel

 According to scholar Heda Jason, some Israeli variants of The Grateful Dead story (AaTh 506) replace the dead person for the fish, who assumes human form and helps the hero that released him back into the sea.

-Orientalist Raphael Patai collected a tale from a Arab source living in Israel.
+Orientalist Raphael Patai collected a tale from an Arab source living in Israel.
 In this tale, titled The Return of the Light, a king worries for the lack of an heir, and finds a remedy for his wife.
 The queen gets pregnant and gives birth to a boy.
 The young prince grows up and becomes an impulsive and reckless man, to the king's concern.
 The king's health deteriorates to such an extent he becomes blind, and the royal doctors prescribe the two golden hairs from "a famous fish in the sea".
 The prince (the emir) leads some seamen to the open sea and they catch the fish in a net.
 The seamen and the emir try to cut the golden hairs with their swords, to no avail, but their strikes cut open the net and the fish escapes back to the sea.
 After a month, the seamen cannot seem to find the fish again, and promise to rebel if the emir does not leave the kingdom.
-Against his own wishes, the emir leaves the kingdom, with provisions given by the queen, and a advice: to join with "eminent and virtuous people".
+Against his own wishes, the emir leaves the kingdom, with provisions given by the queen, and an advice: to join with "eminent and virtuous people".
 The emir wanders for days and meets a person on the road.
 He agrees to share his food: he pretends to be asleep and places his saddle-bag near him; his companion grabs the food and eats to his own satisfaction.
 The emir says they must depart.
 In another city, the emir meets a Black man wielding a sword, who wishes to be the emir's companion.
 They later take shelter in a sand dune; the Black man stands guard and kills a venomous viper to protect the emir.
 The next day, they reach a land of shepherds who are being threatened by a giant.
 The emir and the Black man decide to fight the giant.
-They kill him and release a maiden named Nūr ("Light") and the shepherds from the giant's opression.
+They kill him and release a maiden named Nūr ("Light") and the shepherds from the giant's oppression.
 The Black man and the emir finally reach the emir's city after six months, and the Black man tells his friend he must depart back to his people, since he is a king.
 The emir begs for the Black man to stay with him, but the Black man is resolute.
 Before he leaves, however, the Black man gives the emir the fish's two golden hairs, and instructs him to wipe the king's eyes with them, then dives back into the sea.
 The emir heals his father's eyesight, marries Nūr and rules after him.